Middle Ages brigandine with fastenings in the frontMiddle Ages brigandi... BRIG-01

 Mongolian (Asian) warrior armor: 11 - 17 century

 Khatangu-degel armour is the Asian version of the plate armor - brigandine.
-Armour was very popular among the tatar-mongolian and russian warriors in the XIII-XIV centuries.
-This medieval suit of armor includes several parts: Jacket with leather belts for fastening on the sides.
-Two-part skirt for thigh protection.
-It is attached to the jacket with leather belts.
-Spaulders with collar.
-Spaulders has leather belts as well.
-Crotch piece.
-You can use this brigandine armor for: SCA HEMA Larp Stage performances Medieval festivals Reenactment events Made-to-measure brigand body armor is completely handcrafted.
-Base price includes following options: Black wool for outer shell; Cotton for inner shell; Plates of cold-rolled steel 1.0 mm; Steel finding rivets; Black leather straps; Steel nickel-plated buckles; Straight bottom edge; XS-size; No decoration; In options, we offer you to choose type and thickness of plates, for example, cold-rolled or stainless steel, or titanium..
+Such plates’ armor was very popular among the Tatar-Mongolian and Russian warriors in the XIII-XIV centuries.
+Models of this body protection could vary, but all of them had similar features, such as metal plates, riveted over or under thick fabric base.
+Khatangu could have additional protection, like spaulders or tasses.
+Design allowed comfortable moving as to dismounted warriors, so to horsemen.
+This medieval suit of armor includes several parts: Mid-thigh length jacket with leather belts for fastening on the sides; Two-part skirt for thigh protection.
+It is attached to the jacket with leather belts; Spaulders with collar.
+Spaulders has leather belts for attaching to the body part; Crotch piece.
+You can use this brigantine armour for: SCA HEMA Larp Stage performances Medieval festivals Reenactment events Made-to-measure medieval body armor is completely handcrafted.
+Our artisans make..

 Brigandine of Spanish knigh...